-Climate change and human impact on the environment are one of the greatest challenges facing children and young people today, and for generations to come.
+Climate change is one of the greatest challenges facing children and youth today, and for generations to come.

-"Young People, Climate Change, and Resilience: Navigating an Uncertain Future" is a global Conference/Gathering intended to take place in Victoria, British Columbia, Canada (in late 2018 or a future date to be determined).
+"Young People, Climate Change, and Resilience: Navigating an Uncertain Future" is an international Conference/Gathering intended to occur in Victoria, British Columbia, Canada.

-The purpose of this Conference/Gathering is to build on knowledge that results in action, by bringing together global leaders from youth organizations, adult allies, and Indigenous communities.
+The overall Conference purpose is to build on knowledge that results in action, by bringing together global leaders from youth organizations, Elders, academia, Indigenous communities, and other adult allies.

-Participants may represent the fields of child and youth wellbeing, human rights, sustainable development, disaster risk reduction, climate change, community development, or related disciplies.
+Participants may come from the fields of child and youth wellbeing, human rights, sustainable development, disaster risk reduction, climate change, community development, or related disciplines.
 We are inviting academics, scientists, policy influencers, practitioners, private sector partners, philanthropists, and community leaders - especially youth or Indigenous leaders, and Elders of all backgrounds.
 It is further intended to support participants to begin engaging in the months leading up to the gathering.

 Co-operative conference planning has been initiated by the International Institute for Child Rights & Development (IICRD), in partnership with the Resilience by Design: Innovation Lab, both affiliated with Royal Roads University of Victoria, BC, Canada.